Bentley Arnage: Development

-This Arnage was renamed the Arnage Green Label for the 2000 model year.
-In addition, from 2000 to 2001, a special edition "Birkin" was produced, celebrating Tim Birkin of the "Bentley Boys."

 Red Label and Green Label

 During the takeover battle in 1998 between BMW and Volkswagen Group for ownership of Rolls-Royce and Bentley Motors, BMW had threatened to stop supply of their engines if Volkswagen Group won.
 While the threat was later withdrawn in conjunction with BMW acquiring the right to manufacture Rolls-Royce automobiles at a new location, it was clear that Volkswagen could not accept the business and reputation risks associated with having their rival as a long-term business partner.
 Furthermore, customers were uncertain about engine and part availability (of which there turned out to be no issue) and orders for new cars dropped precipitously.

-Volkswagen's response was to adapt the old 16-valve, 6.75-litre pushrod engine from the (Mulsanne) Turbo R for the Arnage body, which had been designed for the smaller and much lighter BMW 32-valve V8.
-Coupled with an outdated 4-speed automatic gearbox from General Motors, the engine was extremely thirsty, and would not meet government-imposed emissions standards without hasty modifications.
+Volkswagen's response was to adapt the drivetrain from the preceding Turbo R for the Arnage body, which had been designed for the smaller and lighter BMW 32-valve V8.
+The 6.75 litre Rolls-Royce L410 V8 engine, coupled with a 4-speed 4L80-E automatic gearbox was extremely thirsty, and would not meet government-imposed emissions standards without hasty modifications.

-The revised version of the car was launched as the Arnage Red Label in October 1999.
-At the same time, but without fanfare, Bentley made several minor modifications to the original BMW engined cars, and designated them as the "Arnage Green Label" for the 2000 model year.
-The most important modifications, to both Red and Green Label cars, gave them stiffer body-shells, and larger wheels and brakes.
-Both the stiffer body-shells and the larger brakes were necessitated by the extra heft of the large old British engine.
-Despite the larger brakes, braking performance worsened with the extra weight of the 6.75 engine.
+This version of the car was launched as the Arnage Red Label in October 1999.
+At the same time Bentley made several minor modifications to the BMW-engined cars, and designated them as the Arnage Green Label for the 2000 model year.
+Both cars received stiffer body-shells, and larger wheels and brakes.
+Both changes were necessitated by the larger size and weight of the older British engine.
+Despite the larger brakes, braking performance worsened.
 The braking performance of the 1999 Green Label from 113–0 km/h was 172 ft while the later Arnage T's performance was 182 ft from the same speed.
-Revisions included:
+Other revisions included: